People of Silver & Salt - Orphan Wisdom School

-He has Master’s degrees from Harvard University (Theology) and the University of Toronto (Social Work).
-After an apprenticeship to a musician storyteller he worked with dying people and their families, with grieving people and with those unsure how to grieve.
-As a programme director in a major Canadian hospital, an assistant professor in a prominent Canadian medical school and an educator and advocate in the helping professions, spiritual activist Stephen Jenkinson consulted to palliative care and hospice organizations, and redefines what it means to die well.
+He's been apprenticed to a master storyteller, he worked with dying people and their families, and is a former programme director in a major Canadian hospital, former assistant professor in a prominent Canadian medical school and an educator and advocate in the helping professions.
+Stephen consults to palliative care and hospice organizations, and redefines what it means to die well.
 He is revolutionizing grief and dying in North America.

-A sculptor and traditional canoe builder and whose house won a Governor General’s Award for architecture, Stephen is a sought after educator and workshop leader, and his work has been featured in national radio and television documentaries on care of the dying and rites of passage.
+A sculptor and traditional canoe builder and farmer whose house won a Governor General’s Award for architecture, Stephen teaches internationally.

-His published work includes: Homecoming: The Haiku Sessions – a live recorded teaching (2013), How it All Could Be: A work book for dying people and those who love them (2009), Angel and Executioner: Grief and the Love of Life – a live recorded teaching (2009), and Money and The Soul’s Desires: A Meditation (2002), and contributing author to Palliative Care – Core Skills and Clinical Competencies (2007).
+His published work includes: Homecoming: The Haiku Sessions – a live recorded teaching (2013), How it All Could Be: A work book for dying people and those who love them (2009), Angel and Executioner: Grief and the Love of Life - a live recorded teaching (2009), and Money and The Soul’s Desires: A Meditation (2002).
+He is also a contributing author to Palliative Care – Core Skills and Clinical Competencies (2007).
 Stephen is the subject of Griefwalker, a National Film Board of Canada film (2008).
 He is the creator and principal instructor at his Orphan Wisdom School, founded in 2010.

 This is the final session of the two-year program.
 A new two-year program begins Oct 27.